 - Drill Ship.

-Hydrostatic Pressure- Hydrostatic Pressure is defined as the pressure exerted by column of fluid this pressure is function of average fluid density and the vertical height or depth of fluid column.
+Hydrostatic Pressure- Hydrostatic Pressure is defined as the pressure exerted by a column of fluid this pressure is a function of average fluid density and the vertical height or depth of the fluid column.

 Mathematically it is expressed as:

 - HP = Hydrostatic pressure. (psi),